fladd/floriankrause/research.md

 title: Research
 ---

-## Self-regulation of Large-scale Brain Networks & Stress-related Disorders
+## Large-scale Brain Networks & Stress-related Disorders
-I recently got interested in the clinical benefits of self-regulating large- scale brain networks using real-time functional Magnetic Resonance Imaging (fMRI) neurofeedback.
+I recently got interested in the clinical benefits of self-regulating large-scale brain networks using real-time functional Magnetic Resonance Imaging (fMRI) neurofeedback.
 In my current position as a postdoctoral researcher in the Cognitive Affective Neuroscience lab of Erno Hermans at the Donders Institute for Brain, Cognition and Behaviour, I am investigating how to capture shifts in large-scale brain network blance for developing real-time fMRI neurofeedback training interventions to increase stress resilience.

 ## Real-time fMRI & Neurofeedback
-I worked on the European BRAINTRAIN project as a postdoctoral researcher for Rainer Goebel at Brain Innovation B.V. and Maastricht University in Maastricht, The Netherlands, where I was investigating how the self-regulation of brain networks by (combined) Electroencephalography (EEG) and real-time fMRI (rtfMRI) neurofeedback can be methodologically further advanced to be utilised as a therapeutic measure for mental disorders.
+When I worked on the European BRAINTRAIN project as a postdoctoral researcher for Rainer Goebel at Brain Innovation B.V. and Maastricht University in Maastricht, The Netherlands, I investigated how the self-regulation of brain networks by (combined) Electroencephalography (EEG) and especially real-time fMRI (rtfMRI) neurofeedback can be methodologically further advanced to be utilised as a therapeutic measure for mental disorders.
 For instance, we recently investigated the effect of varying the visual presentation of a neural feedback signal on individuals' self-regulation success.
 In another project, we implemented a simple real-time functional connectivity measure (partial correlation) and explored the feasibility of